 We've not yet begun issuing regular daily avalanche forecasts but will update this page as conditions warrant.
 Also follow us on Instagram @utavy_moab

 Road Conditions: Grand County has not yet begun plowing the road to Geyser Pass Trailhead.
-The road is hard-packed snow and slick in places.
+Expect to find mixed dirt, ice, and snowpacked conditions.
 Good tires and all wheel drive are recommended.

-Cold and dry conditions exist throughout the extended period.
+Cold and dry conditions exist through the extended period.

-have developed in every layer of the pack.
-The extended forecast shows cold clear conditions and this will continue the faceting process.
-What does this mean?
-For now conditions are mostly stable, but we are developing future weak layers.
-In the meantime, your greatest danger comes from traveling in low snow conditions.
+within the snowpack.
+For now however, conditions are mostly stable and your greatest danger comes from traveling in low snow conditions.
 Average depth is around 18" at 10,000' and rocks, stumps, and other obstacles are barely covered up.
-It may still be possible to trigger a small slab of wind-drifted snow or a loose, dry sluff in isolated areas or in more extreme terrain.
+It may still be possible to trigger a small slab of wind drifted snow, or a loose, dry sluff in isolated areas or in more extreme terrain.
 A ride in even a small avalanche in these low snow conditions would be rugged.

 If you are getting up into the mountains please submit an observation